Email Sending Limits Overview

 Less Is So Much More!

-The email sending science is simple.
+Email sending science is simple.
 In general, the lower you set your sending limits, the better your deliverability rates will be.
-Although you have the flexibility to edit your sending limits in Apollo for each connected mailbox, we do not recommend increasing your limits beyond 50 emails per day.
+Although you have the flexibility to edit your sending limits in Apollo for each connected mailbox, Apollo doesn't recommend increasing your limits beyond 50 emails per day.
 You raise them at your own risk.
 If you already have a bad domain reputation, you must lower your sending limits immediately.

 Back to Top